tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 Reminder about ``$HOME``, ``$DATA`` and ``$SCRATCH`` link to web page explanation
 ---------------------------------------------------------------------------------

-The new storage covers 2 of the 3 different storage facilities provided by ARC, i.e. DATA and SCRATCH.
-The third, HOME, is currently not being upgraded.
-DATA is the shared permanent storage available to projects' users to store research data required and/or generated but jobs run on the clusters.
-SCRATCH is the temporary storage created at the beginning of the job which can be used by programs to store temporary data shared by processes during a job run.
-SCRATCH space is deleted after the job is stopped.
+The new storage covers 2 of the 3 different storage facilities provided by ARC, i.e. ``$DATA`` and ``$SCRATCH``.
+The third, ``$HOME``, is currently not being upgraded.
+DATA is the shared permanent storage available to projects' users to store research data required and/or generated but jobs run on the clusters. ``$SCRATCH`` is the temporary storage created at the beginning of the job which can be used by programs to store temporary data shared by processes during a job run. ``$SCRATCH`` space is deleted after the job is stopped.

 More information on the different types of storage can be found on the ARC user guide at https://arc-user-guide.readthedocs.io/en/latest/arc-storage.html